tka-andrew/PathFindingVisualizer_CPP/README.md

 # Path Finding Visualizer in CPP
-This is mainly to visualize the path finding algorithm written in CPP.
+A desktop application developed to visualize the path finding algorithms written in C++.
 Take note that this project being tested on Ubuntu 20.04 environment only.

 ## RUNNING ON DOCKER CONTAINER